The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pros and cons

-✓ Complete customization through Canvas
+✓ Deep feature set with extensive customization through Canvas Builder

-✓ Built-in gamification
+✓ Built-in gamification features to drive team engagement

-✓ Strong integration capabilities
+✓ Strong integration capabilities with the broader Zoho ecosystem

-✓ Cost-effective solution
+✓ Cost-effective solution compared to enterprise alternatives

-✓ Multiple deployment options
+✓ Multiple deployment options including on-premise installation

-✓ Mobile accessibility
+✓ Mobile accessibility with offline functionality

-✗ Complex setup process
+✗ Complex setup process for custom workflows

-✗ Interface can overwhelm new users
+✗ Interface can overwhelm new users with numerous options

 Pricing